-Although IUP reviews applications on a rolling basis, to provide ample time for obtaining visas in your country, those outside the U.S. must have all application materials submitted by July 1 to be considered for fall and by November 1 to be considered for spring.
+Although IUP reviews applications on a rolling basis, to provide ample time for obtaining visas in your country, those outside the US must have all application materials submitted by July 1 to be considered for fall and by November 1 to be considered

 To be considered for admission to IUP, all international applicants must do the following: